lokpoon/LunaSim-Document/_sources/moonsim_sunlight_twilight_LED_scheduler.md

    ```

-4. Determine the LED color spectrum by specifying the intensity output (0-1) of each RGBW channels, a feature termed spectral control.
-To approximate a natural sunlight spectrum (same setting as moonlight spectrum because the sunlight and moonlight spectra are very similar), leave this setting at its default value.
+4. Determine the LED color spectrum by specifying the intensity output (0-1) of each RGBW channels, a feature termed "spectral control".
+To approximate a natural sunlight spectrum (same setting as moonlight spectrum because the sunlight and moonlight spectra are very similar [Johnsen 2012]), leave this setting at its default value.
 Note that these default values are intended for the warm white SK6812 LED strips made by BTF lightning. (see {ref}`content:hardware:materials`).

    ```
     white_fraction <- 1.0 # (!)
 White.
 Default = 1.0